drtonyr/pis-third-asm-emu/README.md

 ## Random numbers

-The code contains a novel and very efficient implementation which returns a randomw number in (normally) only 16 instructions.
+The code contains a novel and very efficient implementation which returns a random number in (normally) only 16 instructions.
 It's based on a 63,62 [Lagged Fibonacci Generator](https://en.wikipedia.org/wiki/Lagged_Fibonacci_generator)

 ## Floating point